hungngocphat01/GoogleTranslateVoiceDownloader/README-en.md

 # Usage
 * Place a file named `input.txt` in the same folder with the script.
-* Write your "script" (the conversations you desire to download) in that text file.
+* Write your "script" (the content you desire to download) in that text file.
 Each line will be downloaded into a seperate `mp3` file.
 * Either execute `run.bat` if you are on Windows or `run.sh` if you are on GNU/Linux.
-You can also run the `.py` file itself but you will not see the program's output (whether the download operation was successful or not).
+You can also run the `.py` file itself but you will not be able to see the program's output (whether the download operation was successful or not).
 * Successfully downloaded files will be stored in `downloaded` folder.
 * Saved files will be named after the lines you put in `input.txt`.